meatlayer/Zabbix-Dashboard6/README.md

     <li>Triggered host blocks will get the state normal when the trigger state is "OK" (via acknowledgment of trigger or threshold level is normal)</li>
 </ul>

-I have tested the dashboard on Zabbix 2.2.2 but I think it will work fine in 2.4, although you might need a newer php api version.
+I have tested the dashboard on Zabbix 6.4 but I think it will work fine in 6.x later, although you might need a newer php api version (maybe).
-As we make use of the Zabbix php api, we have included it's GPLv3 license
+Since we use the Zabbix php api, which is installed via composer, all license and component files are included in this repository and are located in the vendor directory.